MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/disaster-recovery.md

     - We can migrate existing applications into EC2
     - We can create a DR repository strategy for on-premise VMs
     - We can export back the VMs from EC2 to on-premise
-- AWS Application Discovery Service:
+- AWS Application Discovery Service (ADS):
     - Gather information about on-premise servers to plan a migration
     - Server utilization and dependency mappings
-    - We can track migration with AWS Migration Hub
+    - We can track migration with AWS Migration Hub (for migrating applications)
 - AWS Database Migration Service (DMS):
     - Replicate on-premise databases into AWS and vice-versa
-    - Works with various databases technologies such as Oracle, MySQL, DynamoDB, etc.
+    - Works with various database technologies such as Oracle, MySQL, DynamoDB, etc.
 - AWS Server Migration Service (SMS):
     - Incremental replication of on-premise live servers to AWS